Anne Frank at the Joods Lyceum

 - Zajde, Danka

-Anne - like Hanneli Goslar and Stella Lek - was tutored by Martin Premsela.[5]
-He was a French teacher[6] and came from the Girls' High School.[7]
+Anne - like Hanneli Goslar and Stella Lek (from class 3B1) - was tutored by Martin Premsela.[9]
+He was a French teacher[10] and came from the Girls' High School.[11]
 According to one of Anne's stories, she and Hanneli had caused an incident in one of Premsela's French lessons.
 There had been a lot of cheating going on during a test, and Hanneli had be unable to keep quiet about it.
 Anne and Hanneli were then called 'betrayers' by the class.
-Together they wrote a penitent letter to the class.[8]
+Together they wrote a penitent letter to the class.[12]
 Anne was taught from the book 'Frans voor de Middelbare School.
 Woordenlijst bij het eerste leerboek' (French for Secondary School.
 Glossary to the first textbook).
 This book has been preserved.
 The left-hand side of the cover reads: Jewish Lyceum 1941-1942.
-Anne Frank.[9]
+Anne Frank.[13]

 Aaron Keesing was a teacher of mathematics, physics and mechanics.[14]
 Anne was told by Keesing several times to write an essay as punishment for chattering too much.
 The first time the given topic was 'A Chatterbox', the second time 'An Incorrigible Chatterbox', the third time 'Quack, Quack, Quack Said Mistress Chatterback'.[15]